Choking Rescue Procedure: Heimlich Maneuver

 - Do not do any more Heimlich thrusts.

-- Keep doing CPR until the person is breathing on his or her own or until help arrives.
+- Keep doing CPR until the person is breathing on their own or until help arrives.

 Choking While Alone